This article goes over how to set up SFTP Gateway with a

-In order for your VM to have Read/Write access by default, you will need to grant your instance's service account
+In order for your VM to have full access to Cloud Storage by default, you will need to grant your instance's service account

 First, you will need to Stop your VM, as you cannot change the identity management settings while the instance is running.

 Once your instance has been stopped, under the

 Scroll down until you see the Identity and API access section.

 Set access for each API radio button.